How did your last project go?

 While most organizations conduct market research because they are well aware of the value it adds, many don’t use post-mortem meetings as a matter of course.
 Often, even within companies that are open to the idea, implementation of the procedure is patchy at best.

 It’s understandable.
 Everyone is so busy that just getting the day-to-day operational tasks completed can sometimes be a challenge all its own.
-The idea of holding post-mortem meetings can seem like a luxury that there just isn’t the time to spare for.
+Holding post-mortem meetings can seem like a luxury that there isn’t the for.

 Nevertheless, this is a mistake.
 That’s because if you don’t analyze where projects succeeded and where they fell short, you’ll be missing out on the opportunity to deliver better results next time.
 What it needs, as with anything else, is leadership buy-in.
 Genuine support from senior management can help encourage a culture where post-mortem meetings are perceived as essential.